-Board Policy #218.3
+Board Policy #218.3 (revised November 2021)

-The Montoursville Area School District is committed to providing a safe, positive learning environment for district students.
+The Board is committed to providing a safe, positive learning environment for district students.
 The Board recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning, and may lead to more serious violence.
 Therefore, the Board prohibits bullying by district students.

-Bullying means an intentional electronic, written verbal or physical act or series of acts directed at another student or students that is severe, persistent or pervasive and has the effect of doing any of the following:
+Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting and/or outside a school setting, that is severe, persistent or pervasive and has the effect of doing any of the following:

-- 1. Substantial disruption of the orderly operation of the school. - 2.
-Creation of a threatening environment. - 3.
-Substantial disruption of the orderly operation of the school.
+- 1. Substantially interfering with a student's education. - 2.
+Creating a threatening environment. - 3.
+Substantially disrupting the orderly operation of the school.